About Egg Donation

 - The egg retrieval is done vaginally and there is no incision.
 The donor receives intravenous sedation through her arm during the retrieval and the procedure lasts about fifteen minutes.
 The donor spends a short amount of time in recovery and is then discharged home to rest for the afternoon.
 Most donors return to work/school the next day.

-Reproductive Biology Associates acknowledges the time commitment involved in an egg donation cycle and upon completion of a cycle through egg retrieval, RBA offers $7,000 to the donor for a first-time donation.
-If a donor would like to pursue an additional donation cycle, and is cleared to donate again, the compensation increases, to a maximum of $8,000.
+Reproductive Biology Associates acknowledges the time commitment involved in an egg donation cycle and upon completion of a cycle through egg retrieval, Donors are generously compensated for their time.
+For additional details, please call: 1-844-EGG-BANK.
 RBA offers free fertility preservation through egg freezing for donors during their third donation.
 Many donors find the experience very rewarding and complete the maximum number of six donation cycles.

 Egg Donor Testimonials